jaalto/project--cygwin-cygbuild/doc/devel/README.txt

     Makefiles

-	To see all make targets, run command:

-	    make help-dev

-        The make files are in separate directory `etc/makefile' from where they are included to main `Makefile'.
-File are:
+        The common files are in separate directory `mk/' from where they are included The list targets:

-            Makefile        The main controller.
-            id.mk           Maintainer information (variables)
-            vars.mk         General variables
-            unix.mk         Common targets (clean, install etc.)
-            cygwin.mk       Cygwin specific targets (making Net releases) net*.mk         Network connection targets

-    To convert into installable Cygwin binary package

-        First, make world release.
-It is a preliminary preparation step:

-            make release-world

-        After that Cygwin binary and source packages can be made.
-The first command will make the Cygwin binary package and the `list-cygwin' will show the content of the made package.
-The Cygwin source package (not really needed) can be made with 'make release-cygwin-source'.

-            make RELEASE=1 release-cygwin-bin
-            make list-cygwin

-        There is also command 'make publish-cygwin'.
-See RELEASEDIR variable in etc/makefile/* for more information.

-    Source packages

-        See make target `release-cygwin-source'.
+	    make help

-    Exporting archive

-        There is a make target `release-world' that makes a tar.gz file from checkout.
-Should that ever be needed.
-This target can be used to make a backup of the project without version control insformation and temporary files.

     Converting text files into HTML

-        In order to convert text files (README) into HTML, free program *t2html.pl* is needed.
+        In order to convert text files like README into HTML, Open Source program *t2html.pl* is needed.
 See
         http://perl-text2html.sourceforge.net/

 	    make doc doc-readme